 5. You no longer receive regular bills or invoices

 If your identity is stolen, thieves may have contacted your vendors and changed your billing address.
 If you’re suddenly not getting your regular bills, contact your service providers right away.
+Another one of the most common identity theft warning signs.

 6. Your tax return is rejected when you go to file